 What is Five Novellas About Women by Indira Goswami about?

 As the name suggests, the book contains five of Indira Goswami’s stories.
 Each one talks about life under a patriarchal rule from the perspective of the character.

-First is Breaking The Begging Bowl, which centers around Phuleshwari, a lower caste woman whose life begins to go downhill after a false accusation and then her husband’s death.
-Phhuleshwari desperately tries to survive as tragedy strikes her family over and over again, until she has nothing left.
-The title of the story is an image that is symbolic of Phuleshwari’s plight, a situation where even the metaphorical “begging bown” (the last thing in her posession) is broken.
+First is Breaking The Begging Bowl, which centres around Phuleshwari, a lower caste woman whose life begins to go downhill after a false accusation and then her husband’s death.
+Phhuleshwari desperately tries to survive as tragedy strikes her family over and over again until she has nothing left.
+The title of the story is an image that is symbolic of Phuleshwari’s plight, a situation where even the metaphorical “begging bowl” (the last thing in her possession) is broken.

 The third story, Delhi 5 November 1991, refers to the hooch tragedy of the same date, in which almost 200 people perished from tainted liquor.
-The main character, Vimala, serves as an outside view into the tragedy which mainly affected rickshaw drivers and daily-wage labourers, while also getting her own arc about dealing with a world that only sees her as an object to be lusted over.
-The two arcs come together at the end of this somber tale.
+The main character, Vimala, serves as an outside view into the tragedy which mainly affected rickshaw drivers and daily-wage labourers, while also getting her own arc about dealing with a world that only sees her as an object to lust over.
+The two arcs come together at the end of this sombre tale.

 Talking about how patriarchy affects men

-Most of Indira Goswami’s stories are centered around women, however we, as readers, get to see patriarchy from the perspective of a man on occasion.
+Most of Indira Goswami’s stories are centred around women, however, we, as readers, get to see patriarchy from the perspective of a man on occasion.
 Indira Goswami describes even the men in her stories as victims of a patriarchal mindset that prevents them from fully embracing their female counterparts.

 “She did not care about the arrows of the words on her ear and the hurt of the stones on her body”